 The GRAD examination entry workflow was introduced from January 2018.
 If you have already completed the paper-based examination entry form, or are part-way through the paper-based process, please do not also complete the GRAD workflow.
 If you completed a paper-based examination entry form you should not complete either the examination entry workflow or upload a PDF of your thesis using the thesis submission workflow

 Postgraduate researchers registered at one of the Accredited Institutions (LTU or YSJU) have separate arrangements and must complete a paper-based examination entry form

 Please see our guide to the thesis examination process for more detailed information.

 The examination entry process

-You'll need to fill out an examination entry form at least three months before you plan to submit your thesis.
+You'll need to complete the examination entry form workflow in GRAD at least three months before you plan to submit your thesis.

 The examination entry workflow in GRAD